Murray River Tributaries & Murray–Darling Basin Waterways

 Loddon–Avoca River Catchment

-Similarly to the Campaspe River, the Loddon and Avoca rivers rise in the Great Dividing Range in southern Victoria through wooded hilly terrain the rivers descend northward via undulating foothills and emerge onto the plains of northern Victoria.
+Similar to the Campaspe River, the Loddon and Avoca rivers rise in the Great Dividing Range in southern Victoria.
+Through wooded hilly terrain, the rivers descend northward via undulating foothills and emerge onto the plains of northern Victoria.

 About 75% of the water used in the catchment is transferred in from other catchments, with urban water for Bendigo supplied from the Campaspe River catchment, and irrigation areas in the north supplied mainly by the Goulburn and Murray catchments.